dosisod/refurb/README.md

 check differs from an ignored check in that a disabled check will never be loaded, whereas an ignored check will be loaded, an error will be emitted, and the error will be suppressed.

+Use the `--verbose` flag to get a full list of enabled checks.

 The opposite of `--enable` is `--disable`, which will disable a check.
 When `--enable` and `--disable` are both specified via the command line, whichever one comes last will take precedence.
 When using `enable` and `disable` via the config file, `disable` will always take precedence.